 Incremental measure spending includes direct spending on measure installation and the first round of indirect spending on equipment.
 This is important because expenditures on measure installations generally directly benefit local, Oregon contractors.
-Spending on the measures themselves will generate indirect impacts if the equipment was manufactured in Oregon.
-Spending on imported energy-efficiency equipment generates no impacts for local manufacturers, though the use of "margining" on equipment sales will generate indirect economic benefits for Oregon retailers, wholesalers, and transporters.14 As a result, spending on
+Spending on the measures themselves will generate indirect impacts if the equipment is manufactured in Oregon.
+Spending on imported energy-efficiency equipment generates no impacts for local manufacturers, though the use of "margining" on equipment sales will generate indirect economic benefits for Oregon